pomerium/documentation/docs/guides/grafana.md

 This configuration will allow seamless authentication and authorization without any additional toil for your team.

-::: tip Tip for Google Users
+:::tip Tip for Google Users
 When using Google as an IdP, the user field is populated by a numeric value that you can not configure.
 Note that Grafana can accept the `name` field as a username, including spaces:

 ```abnf